Nibezak/payflow-package/docs/core/upgrading.md

 By default, this is set as `null` so the mapping for a product would just be `product`.

-There is a migration which will handle this change over for Lunar tables and some third party tables, however you may need to add your own migrations to other tables or to switch any custom models you may have.
+There is a migration which will handle this change over for Payflow tables and some third party tables, however you may need to add your own migrations to other tables or to switch any custom models you may have.

 #### Shipping methods availability